calvincchan/icon-button-generator/README.md

 # Icon Button Generator

-This is a AWS Lambda function for generating square PNG file from some popular open source icon packages including Feather, Font Awesome, FluentUI, and Material.
+This is a AWS Lambda function for generating square PNG file from some popular open source icon packages such as Feather, Font Awesome, FluentUI, and Material.

 ## Getting Started